microsoft/live-share/docs/reference/security.md

 ![Remove participant in VS Code](../media/vscode-remove-participant.png)

+### Requiring guest approval

-### Requiring guest approval for signed in users
+#### Requiring guest approval for signed in users

-While the "notification + remove" default provides a good mix of speed and control, you may want to lock things down a bit more if you are doing something sensitive.
+While the "notification + remove" default provides a good mix of speed and control for guests that have signed in, you may want to lock things down a bit more if you are doing something sensitive.
 Fortunately, by updating a setting, you can prevent guests from joining the collaboration session until you have explicitly "approved" them.
 Enabling this behavior is easy.

 *   In **VS Code**, add the following to settings.json (File > Preferences > Settings):